tpemartin/113-1-R/Lecture-notes/05-tidy-variable-class2.md

   - value must show year, month, day, and hour, minute, second, etc. Sometimes it also includes time zone information, such as "2021-10-01 12:00:00+UTC".
   - if the time zone information is not provided, you need to specify.

+> You can use YYYY, MM, DD, hh, mm, ss, and timezone to specify the format of the datetime variable.

 ## Factor

   - a factor is a categorical variable.